We would love for you to share your thoughts about the current topic and suggest new ones for us to share.

 My usual workday begins by checking the Teams application already on my way to work.
 There might be important information and messages I need to be aware of.

 When we arrive to school, I collect and prepare the teaching materials according to my SEN schedule.
 First, I will go to Unit 3 and support 3rd graders in their English lesson.
 When arriving to any Unit, I have a habit of greeting the students and asking how their morning or day has been so far.
 I take the time to listen to them if they have something on their mind or need an adult support.
 After the first lesson I gather a group of 3rd graders and we go outside for a half an hour break time.
-In November, the weather is getting very pleasant and the break time gives the students a great opportunity to move, run, play, and relax.
+In

 My day continues in Unit 2, working with 2nd graders and supporting them in their Math lesson.
 My work includes supporting students both individually and in groups, co-teaching together with the class teachers, screening and following up on students’ skills in various ways.
 Days can be very different and during the week I am participating in admission processes, multi-professional student welfare meetings, support team meetings, parent meetings, Unit meetings and planning time with the other teachers.